$5k to $100k

 Secured fixed rate car loans

 Most car loans on the Australian market are secured by the vehicle purchased with the loan.
 This means that the car you buy is used as security against the loan, and your lender can repossess your vehicle if you do not make your repayments.
-The lender sees secured car loans as less risky compared to unsecured loans, as they can sell the car to recoup their losses if you default on your repayments.
+Lenders usually see secured car loans as less risky compared to unsecured loans, as they can sell the car to recoup their losses if you default on your repayments.

 Some lenders will only offer secured loans for certain makes and models, or cars under a certain age, to further reduce their financial risk.
 This means some used vehicles may not qualify under a personal loan lender's eligibility criteria.